HUST-NingKang-Lab/Meta-Prism-2.0/README.md

 `make clean`
 ## Usage
 ### Prepare phylogeny tree:
 Meta prism 2.0 needs the evolutionary tree of Newick format as the basis of calculation.
 It is recommended to use Silva evolutionary tree, or set the evolutionary tree according to the sequencing results or use requirements.
-Use`  -t [path]` or `--tree [path] ` to select the evolutionary tree path.
+Use  `  -t [path]` or `--tree [path] `   to select the evolutionary tree path.
 ### Load data:
 Meta prism 2.0 supports SSU abundance data files in EBI MGNify and other databases as input, and provides special packaged data format with two types: ascii and binary to store abundance more efficiently.
 Note that packaged data is bound to the specific evolution tree.

 `--load(-l) [list|OTU|ascii|binary] [path]`
 ### Package data:
-Meta prism 2.0 can package texa data with by ascii or binary.
-Ascii format packaged data is easy to read and edit, while binary format data take less space and can be load fast.
+Meta prism 2.0 can package texa data with by ascii or binary for space efficient storage and fast loading.
+Ascii format packaged data is easy to read and edit, while binary format data is more efficient at space and time.

 `--package(-p) [ascii|binary] [path]`

-Note that the packaged data is bound to the evolution tree and cannot be used on another evolution tree.
+Note that the packaged data is bound to the evolution tree and cannot be used with another evolution tree.
 ### Calculate similarity matrix:
 Meta prism 2.0 can load the data of microbiome samples and calculate the similarity matrix between samples.
 ```